patchy-blatchy/.bashrc/README.md

-## Prompt
+# Beautiful prompt on mac

 1. Do all changes in file .bash_profile.
 Also you can change your .bashrc, but in this case it won't run changes automatically.
-To run changes in .bashrc execute this line ~source ~/.bashrc~
+To run changes in .bashrc execute this line `source ~/.bashrc `

+2. To get beautiful prompt without showing user folder, copy this:

 ```
 export PS1="\W \$"
 ```
-This line will change your prompt.
 It gives:
-> ~/Desktop $
+> ~$

+3. Add git branch name to bash prompt
 ```
 export PS1="\w\[\033[33m\] (\$(git branch 2>/dev/null | grep '^*' | colrm 1 2))\[\033[32m\]$ "
 ```
+It gives:
 > ~/your_folder (your_branch)$

 This will change your prompt to display not only your working directory but also your current git branch in color.
 If you want to change color output you can easily do it.
 Just pick up possible colors below.